Senior Programme Lead, Coastal Economies

 Source: NEF based on Business Register Employment Survey, Marine Scotland and Seafish

-Based on existing potential growth estimations for different types of aquaculture and for respective countries and regions of the UK (Appendix A) we estimate that aquaculture production could, on average, support 1,618 additional jobs throughout the UK coast over the next five years.
+Based on existing potential growth estimations for different types of aquaculture and for respective countries and regions of the UK (Technical Appendix) we estimate that aquaculture production could, on average, support 1,618 additional jobs throughout the UK coast over the next five years.
 Table 10 shows how, when accounting the indirect jobs supported by the sector through supply chains expenditures (spill overs on regional economies), aquaculture on the coast could support an additional 3,560.

 National support is needed to give communities the confidence and the support they need to work together, plan, and innovate around the smartest ways to build resilience to climate change – recognising that it is no longer sufficient, or indeed affordable, to always build ‘wall defences’.